CAOR-XRteam/scener_server/README.md

 **2.2.
 Run the Ollama Service**

-Open a new terminal or a `tmux` session and run the following command to start the Ollama server.
+Run the following command to start the Ollama server.

 ```bash
 ollama serve